If you’re wondering how to pass ACCA Strategic Business Leader this comprehensive guide will tell you everything you need to know to pass first time.

 Remember the section on professional marks, where we spoke about avoiding repetition?
 This is one reason planning is so important.
 Because ACCA Strategic Business Leader is structured around one case study, questions can refer back to other questions.
 And your answers can refer back to other answers.

-For instance, if you write about weaknesses in governance structure for one early question, you might bring that back up in a later question about social responsibility.
+For instance, if you write about weaknesses in the governance structure for one early question, you might bring that back up in a later question about social responsibility.
 Instead of repeating everything you said in that previous question (which would be considered time-wasting), you can cross-reference your earlier answer.

 To achieve this, you have to plan your answers upfront so you know what you’ll be writing about – and what you can later cross-reference – for each.